RicoLla13/o2a2-jam-2024/notes/story.md

 * What should I do?
 I have a bunch of homework to do, but I'm **exhausted**.

 > Do your homework!
-I'm gonna have more free time!
+You're gonna have more free time!

 I guess that's the best choice...
 After all, life is all about being the best!